aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - GF AST is transformed into LLang json AST (mostly GeneralizedSimpleFormula)
 - the LLang AST is fed to eval() OR it is used by compiler

+# Notes

+- recomputeKb() and test() DO HAVE side effects; not for what concerns the world model and derivation clauses, but on the deictic dictionary.

 Use generalized ASTs to implement sentences:

 ```